mmkay/ais-exporter/demo/README.md

   "--longitude=138.6007"]
 ```

-Build the dump1090exporter Python package and then return to this directory.
+Build the ais-exporter Python package and then return to this directory.
 ```
 $ cd ..
 $ make venv